 Setu brings to you a range of supplements to help both prevent and repair liver damage.
-With scientifically proven ingridients like Silymarin and Alpha Lipoic Acid (ALA), these supplements not only help detoxify the liver, but encourage repair and regeneration too.
+With scientifically proven ingredients like Silymarin and Alpha Lipoic Acid (ALA), these supplements not only help detoxify the liver but encourage repair and regeneration too.

 Visit us at our liver section to find the right liver supplement for you.